FlipsideCrypto/base-models/models/doc_descriptions/nft/nft_mint_price.md

 {% docs nft_mint_price %}

-The price paid in AVAX to mint the NFT(s).
+The price paid in ETH to mint the NFT(s).

 {% enddocs %}